tristantyson/tech.tristantyson.com/_posts/2022-03-07-getting-started-with-jekyll.markdown

 ### Gemfile.lock

 The file in which the bundler records exact versions of gems that were installed.
-Ensures when the site is

 ### Index.markdown